Sony Online Entertainment Accounts Vulnerable to Brute Force Password Reset

 Suggestion: Get an old PC with a fax modem, and a copy of FreeDOS, and your favorite wardialing program such as GunBelt (yes I am that old) and automate the whole attack.

-Your victim should now recieve many calls from pissed off people, wondering why he paged them.
+Your victim should now receive many calls from pissed off people, wondering why he paged them.
 After about the 40th call in 10 minutes, the attack can be considered ‘successful’.